Planning & Development

 - Lot Split / Subdivisions: Newly split/subdivided lots must either have direct access to and from a county-maintained or state road; or have direct access to and from a private road meeting private road standards (Code of Ordinances 38-181 to 38-231).

-- Signs: Maximum height and size for freestanding signs are 20 ft tall and 100 sqft on Hwy 515; 15 ft tall and 50 sqft on other State routes; and 10 ft tall and 32 sqft on local roads.
+- Signs: Freestanding and wall signs need to be permitted before installation.
+Signs must be on private property – not allowed on road right-of-ways.
+Max for freestanding signs 20 ft tall and 100 sqft on Hwy 515; 15 ft tall and 50 sqft on other State routes; 10 ft tall and 32 sqft on local roads.
+Before signs can be permitted on State routes, GDOT approval is needed.

 - Zoning: In Pickens County, zoning districts are known as land use intensity districts.
 Standards may be found in Chapter 67 of the Code of Ordinances, and the zoning of properties may be found at pickens.tscmaps.com.